fusion5/x86-64-linux-cpu-trap-flag/README.md

 ## Conclusion

 The code shows how to enable and how to handle TRAP FLAG interrupts under Linux in assembly language.
-This was done by piggy-backing on C code, which is easier to write initially, and porting it to assembly.
+C code, which is easier to write was first created; then it was ported to assembly language.

 ## References